arbolista-dev/deprecated-generator-spike/README.md

 Note the development file:
 * mounts your local directory to the container so you can update the tests without having to rebuild your image.
 * Uses `-debug` [Docker Selenium images](https://github.com/SeleniumHQ/docker-selenium) so that you can use a [VCN client](http://www.davidtheexpert.com/post.php?id=5) to watch the browser Selenium is controlling.

+Mac OSx has a VCN client pre-instaled.
+To view tests, simply open vcn://127.0.0.1:5900 (or 5901 in Firefox - see docker-compose.integrationTests.yml) in Safari.